jesusvillota/TA_Time_Series_Methods/README.md

 5. **Beyond second moments**: extreme values, copulas, and nonlinear dependence

 ## Repository Structure

-**Note**: This structure only includes non-gitignored files and directories.
-Some directories may exist locally but are excluded from version control.
-See `.gitignore` for the complete exclusion list.

 ```
 TA_Time_Series_Methods/
 ├── README.md                          # This file